 Areas of risk - our properties

 We estimate the risk of using a Hastoe property for any criminal, immoral, anti-social or illegal purpose as being low.
 Any of these activities is a breach of the tenancy agreement.
-We carry out tenancy audits on our properties, including identification checks, to ensure the correct people are living there.
 We have appropriate mechanisms to end the tenancy agreement where breaches have occurred.

-We have also implemented a Safeguarding Policy and Procedure with appropriate Safeguarding training for relevant employees.
+We have a Safeguarding Policy and Procedure and provide appropriate safeguarding training for relevant employees.

 Areas of risk - our supply chain

-Hastoe has a Procurement Policy and Procedure and maintains a preferred supplier list.
-We conduct due diligence checks on all our suppliers before allowing them to become a preferred supplier.
+Hastoe has its own procurement regulations and maintains a preferred supplier list.
+We conduct due diligence checks on all our suppliers before allowing them to become an approved supplier.